Trump to speak to Putin as Ukraine peacekeeping plans progress

 Military chiefs will meet in London later in the week to discuss plans for a Western peacekeeping operation in Ukraine.

-Donald Trump is expected to speak to Vladimir Putin this week as military chiefs prepare to discuss peacekeeping plans in London.
+Donald Trump has said he will speak to Vladimir Putin on Tuesday as military chiefs prepare to discuss peacekeeping plans in London.

 The call, announced by US special envoy Steve Witkoff, comes as Mr Putin continues to resist a US-backed proposal for a 30-day ceasefire in Ukraine.